The stress energy tensor of neutral blackfold and dual theory: Introduction

-In case which $\textit{l}_J \gg \textit{l}_M $ , this separation suggests an effective description of long wavelength dynamics~\cite{i}.
-Also it may causes to the Gregory-Laflamme instability of blackfolds.
-One of the simplest examples of the theory of blackfolds which defines an effective theory is a black ring (as a boosted black string)~\cite{j}.
+In case of $\textit{l}_J \gg \textit{l}_M $ , this separation suggests an effective description of long wavelength dynamics~\cite{i,j,k}.

-As the theory of classical brane dynamics ~\cite{k} explains a long wavelength effective theory, black branes can also take the form of a dynamic fluids that lives on a dynamical worldvolume.
-But if higher dimensional black holes regarded instead of the 4-dimensional ones, then how we can extend the fluid/gravity correspondence?
-The holographic duality for Ricci-flat spacetime is one of the interesting dualities which recently people has been worked on.

-Many different subjects have been investigated in these grounds.
-For example, AdS black brane solutions correspond to conformal and non conformal fluid at thermal equilibrium ~\cite{l,m} and also some relativistic expansion of fluid/gravity duality have been studied in ~\cite{n,o}.
-Extension of fluid/gravity duality to spherical horizon topologies, de sitter spacetime and charged fluid are calculated in ~\cite{p,q,r,s,t,u,v}.
+At the other hand there are black p-branes that carry charges of Ramond-Ramond field strength $F_{(p+2)}$ and play an important role in string theory.
+They are very significant in higher-dimensional supergravity theories, especially in low energy limit of string/M theory ~\cite{aaa}.

+All above information from black hole give us motivation to investigate two candidates, charged and neutral blackfolds.
+So we take advantages from stress tensor in black hole family and find some dual theory.
+We have seen that the charged blackfold is not compatible with dual theory because the corresponding tensor could not be traceless even by renormalization.
+Also the charged blackfold solution is not Ricci-flat, so we have not AAdS form.

-Using the AdS/Ricci-flat correspondence and neutral blackfold as a Ricci-flat case, we extract AAdS form of a neutral blackfold in the Fefferman-Graham coordinate and the dual renormalized stress tensor which is a property of the boundary have been obtained.
-This paper is organized as follows.
-In the next section some properties and metric of the neutral and charged blackfolds have been reviewed.
-In section 3 the Brown-York stress energy tensor of blackfolds on a time-like hypersurface is extracted.
-Section 4 is dedicated to the calculation of stress tensor of the dual theory.
+In detail we use Brown-York method and extract quasilocal stress tensor.
+It could not exactly be boundary stress energy tensor of fluid because it calculates on the hypersurface which is not on the boundary and just could be related to that in some special cases ~\cite{h}.
+For this reason the attached stress tensor could not be considered as the dual stress tensor.
+To find dual stress tenor we use the AdS/Ricci-flat correspondence and neutral blackfold as a Ricci-flat case, then we extract AAdS form of a neutral blackfold in the Fefferman-Graham coordinate.
+Then the dual renormalized stress tensor which is a property of the boundary would be obtained~\cite{ ee,ff,aa,bb,cc}.
+For the case of charged blackfold, as it has not the constraint of Ricci-flat, the AdS form of that could not be exist and so it does not have dual description.

+To obtain our purpose this paper is organized as follows.
+In the next section we introduce charged and neutral blackfolds and discuss some of their properties and present their differences and similarities.
+In section 3 by using background metrics for charged and neutral blackfolds explicit expressions for Brown-York stress energy tensor on a time-like hypersurface will be extracted.
+In section 4 by checking the required condition, and applying AdS/Ricci-flat correspondence, we obtain dual renormalized holographic stress tensor for neutral blackfold.
 In final section we conclude and note some points.